koursaros-ai/nboost/README.md

 If the Elasticsearch result has the `_nboost` tag in it, congratulations it's working!

+<p align="center">
+<img src="https://github.com/koursaros-ai/nboost/raw/master/.github/travel-tutorial.svg?sanitize=true" alt="success installation of NBoost">
+</p>

-What just happened?
+#### What just happened?
+Let's check out the **NBoost frontend**.
+Go to your browser and visit [localhost:8000/nboost](http://localhost:8000/nboost).

+(Frontend picture)

 You asked for two results from Elasticsearch having to do with "vegas".
 The proxy intercepted this request, asked the Elasticsearch for 10 results, and the model picked the best two.
 Magic! 🔮 (statistics)

-<p align="center">
-<img src="https://github.com/koursaros-ai/nboost/raw/master/.github/travel-tutorial.svg?sanitize=true" alt="success installation of NBoost">
-</p>

 #### Elastic made easy
 To increase the number of parallel proxies, simply increase `--workers`.
-For a more robust deployment approach, you can distribute the proxy [via Docker Swarm or Kubernetes](#Deploying-a-proxy-via-Docker-Swarm/Kubernetes).
+For a more robust deployment approach, you can distribute the proxy via Kubernetes (see below).

+<h2 align="center">Kubernetes</h2>

-### Deploying a proxy via Kubernetes ☸️
+### Deploying NBoost via Kubernetes
-We can easily deploy NBoost on Kubernetes using [Helm](https://helm.sh/).
+We can easily deploy NBoost in a Kubernetes cluster using [Helm](https://helm.sh/).

 #### Add the NBoost Helm Repo
 First we need to register the repo with your Kubernetes cluster.